 Your Degree GPA will be based on your performance in the modules that you take at Stages 2, Stage 3 and Stage 4.
-Your Grade Points for Stage 2 will be weighted by a factor of 2, your Grade Points for Stage 3 will be weighted by a factor of 3, and your Grade Points for Stage 4 will be weighted by a factor of 5.
-This means that Stage 2 is worth 20%, Stage 3 is worth 30% and Stage 4 is worth 50% of your final degree GPA.
+Your Grade Points for Stage 2 will be weighted by a factor of 3 and your Grade Points for Stages 3 and 4 are added together and weighted by a factor of 7.
+This means that Stage 2 is worth 30% while Stage 3 + Stage 4 is worth 70% of your final degree.
 This calculation will not include neutral optional modules you may be able to take such as the Internship module and the Semester/Year Abroad module.